Daniel T. Roberts

 PhD Candidate, Department of Government - Harvard University

-Comparative Political Economist Researching Education, Housing, Credit, and Opportunity in Democracies
+Comparative Political Economist Researching the Politics of Opportunity in Democracies

-My Teaching history reflects my eclectic approach to pedagogy for the study of politics.
-My prior experience spans diverse fields including Comparative Politics, International Political Economy, American Education Politics, Ethics, Political Theory, Economics, and Mathematics, drawing upon my interdisciplinary approach to scholarship.
-This breadth is reflected in the syllabus and course goals of my self-developed seminar on "Opportunity Politics" for Harvard College sophomores taught in Spring 2024 (original syllabus available on request), building upon my dissertation project and drawing from perspectives in Political Science, Economics, Sociology, and Political Philosophy.
+My teaching history spans fields including Comparative Politics, International Political Economy, American Education Politics, Public Policy, and Political Theory, drawing on my eclectic research history.
+This breadth is highlighted in the syllabus and seminar I developed on "Opportunity Politics" taught in Spring 2024, building on the themes of my dissertation project and drawing from perspectives in Political Science, Political Theory, Economics, and Sociology.

 Before beginning my PhD, I received a B.A. in Economics at the University of Chicago, specializing in Macroeconomics.
-I then worked as a Research Analyst at the Federal Reserve Bank of New York in the Capital Markets Section of the Research and Statistics Group, with contributions to studies of bond market liquidity, equity market volatility, and financial regulation recognized internally with an Award and covered in news outlets including the Financial Times and Bloomberg.
+I then worked as a Research Analyst at the Federal Reserve Bank of New York in the Capital Markets Section of the Research and Statistics Group, with contributions to studies of bond market liquidity, equity market volatility, and financial regulation.
 In the course of my PhD, I received a MA in Government at Harvard, and have been a visiting scholar with the Political Economy Research Area at the Max Planck Institute for the Study of Societies, the AxPo Observatory of Market Society Polarization at Sciences Po, and Nuffield College at Oxford University while on a Dissertation Research Fellowship granted by the Center for European Studies at Harvard University.